 Residents were supported to engage in meaningful activities in the centre.
 Five of the residents were engaged in an individualised programme coordinated from the centre which it was assessed best met the individual residents needs.
 The sixth resident attended a formal day service programme external to the centre.
 Examples of other activities that residents engaged in included, arts and crafts, 'train spotting', bowling, library visits, meals out, cinema, bowling and social club attendance.
-Each of the houses had a good sized garden for residents use which included a seating area, swing chair and trampoline.
-Each of the houses had an assigned vehicle for use by staff to support residents accessing community activities and home visits.
+Each of the houses had a good sized garden for residents use which included a seating area.
+However, the garden furniture and decking area in the back garden of one of the houses required maintenance.
+Each of the houses had an assigned vehicle(s) for use by staff to support residents accessing community activities and home visits.

-There was one staff vacancy at the time of inspection and recruitment was underway for the position.
-The vacancy was being covered by a small number of regular relief staff.
+There were two staff vacancy at the time of inspection and recruitment was underway for the positions.
+The vacancies was being covered by a small number of regular relief staff.
 The majority of the staff team had been working in the centre for an extended period.
 This meant that there was consistency of care for residents and enabled relationships between residents and staff to be maintained.
 The inspector noted that residents' needs and preferences were well known to staff and the person in charge.